PickUp Lines for Moms Who Want to Make Friends

 Despite the distances, my old friends are a great emotional support network.
 But I, like many parents I know, lack a local support network.
 So many of us don’t have close relationships with people who live close to us.
 Said another way, we lack a tangible, extended community.

 Under normal circumstances, finding that community is tough.
 The pandemic has made it that much harder.
 Overscheduled lives have made it harder still.
 Making new friends is like a strange sort of dating that no one ever prepared you for.
 Most of us are pretty bad at it and could use some help.
+Check out doublelist full review for an in-depth review and discover how to enhance your dating experience.

 If you’re a parent who wants to make new friends who live in your zip code, look no further than this column.
 It’s chock full of terrible advice.
 It contains pickup lines you should never use to spark a friendship between you and another parent.
 Hopefully, these lines give you a laugh and inspire you to put yourself out there.